resurfaceio/importer/README.md

 ⚠️ We publish our official binaries on [CloudSmith](https://cloudsmith.com) rather than Maven Central, because CloudSmith is awesome.

-If you want to use this importer utility from within your own Java application, add these sections to `pom.xml` to install:
+If you want to call this utility from your own Java application, add these sections to `pom.xml` to install:

 ```xml
 <dependency>